 - Making your employee work in breach of health & safety laws.

-If your employee is going to resign and claim for constructive dismissal, they can't wait too long before resigning.
-An employment tribunal could view any significant delay before your employee chooses to resign as an acceptance of their situation.
+If your employee is going to resign and claim constructive dismissal, it would be as quick as reasonably appropriate for the individual situation.
+An employment tribunal could view any significant delay as an employee accepting the situation.

 A constructive dismissal resignation letter might include one of the following to outline their reason for resigning: